ibm-cloud-docs/Registry/registry_tokens.md

    ```
    {: pre}

-### Using a token to automate access to your namespaces
+### Using a token to automate access to your namespaces (deprecated)
 {: #registry_tokens_use}

 You can use a token in your `docker login` command to automate access to your namespaces in {{site.data.keyword.registrylong_notm}}.
 Depending on whether you set read-only or read/write access for your token, users can push and pull images to and from your namespaces.
 {:shortdesc}

+Using tokens to automate the pushing and pulling of Docker images to and from your namespaces is deprecated.
+Use API keys to automate access to your namespaces instead, see [Automating access to your namespaces by using API keys](#registry_api_key).
+{: deprecated}

 1. Log in to {{site.data.keyword.Bluemix_notm}}.